Insights:

 • The study found that students performed better on speaking tasks in VR compared to similar in-person activities done in the classroom.
 They also learned more vocabulary in VR and were more motivated and less anxious.

-• The success of the pilot study has led to further research funding to expand the use of VR language education via Immerse for K-12 students, including traditionally underserved schools in the U.S
+• The success of the pilot study has led to further research funding to expand the use of VR language education via IMMERSE for K-12 students, including traditionally underserved schools in the U.S

 When one of the shyer students was asked at the end of the course whether he had learned any new words, he giggled and said “yes.”
 And when asked what he had learned, he said, “Whoa!
 Incredible!.”
 (Dooly, Thrasher and Sadler, 2023)

-One of the ways Immerse ensures that our platform and learning experiences are effective is by partnering with researchers from universities who conduct impartial academic studies to look at whether and how using Immerse benefits language learning.
+One of the ways IMMERSE ensures that our platform and learning experiences are effective is by partnering with researchers from universities who conduct impartial academic studies to look at whether and how using IMMERSE benefits language learning.

-This blog shares some exciting findings from a study conducted by an international team of Immerse research partners: Drs.
+This blog shares some exciting findings from a study conducted by an international team of IMMERSE research partners: Drs.
 Randall Sadler and Tricia Thrasher from the University of Illinois at Urbana-Champaign and Dr. Melinda Dooly from the Universitat Autònoma de Barcelona.

 This team of researchers worked collaboratively with a middle school teacher, Mónica López Vera, who is based in a city in the Barcelona metropolitan area, to carry out their project.

-In their study, the researchers used Immerse to teach English remotely to middle schoolers in Barcelona, exploring how VR immersion learning benefited students’ vocabulary development, oral proficiency, anxiety, motivation, and technological competencies.
+In their study, the researchers used IMMERSE to teach English remotely to middle schoolers in Barcelona, exploring how VR immersion learning benefited students’ vocabulary development, oral proficiency, anxiety, motivation, and technological competencies.

 The findings were very encouraging, and the researchers even found that students performed better on speaking tasks in VR compared to similar in-person activities done in the classroom!